maxgamertyper/Pyhoot/Lib/README.md

 V1.4.1 will just be renaming functions as I like the format more and dont want 1.3.3 to be an outlier compared to 1.3.*.
 Ex: profile_generator -> GenerateProfile, random_answer -> RandomAnswer

+### V1.3.3:
+Fixed the auth / 2-step-join brute force, can be disabled

+added functions:
+auth_brute() (this is auto used on the join function if auth_brute_force is set to True) auth_answer(sequence) (the sequence can be anything as long as it can be turned into a list)

+added new joined result {"Result":False,"Reason":"Game Locked"} (this happens when trying to join the game but its locked)

+added the "auth_login" listener function for once the auth is completed and the bot has joined, returns True

+updated documentation and readme to current release

+V1.4.1 will just be renaming functions as I like the format more
+Ex: profile_generator -> GenerateProfile, random_answer -> RandomAnswer (CamelCase, this will also happen with Listener Functions)